If I were to ask you what’s the most trusted source for knowing whether a product or service is worth taking? Would you say:

 4. Word of mouth!

-Spreading a positive and credible word of mouth across the customers and market is one of the best tips for winning at customer success.
+Spreading positive and credible word of mouth across the customers and market is one of the best tips for winning at customer success.
 And, customer advocacy can help you do that effortlessly and fantastically!

 For example, nothing can beat the purchase effect generated by a powerful social media influencer who has actually used your products and is sharing the experience and positive feedback on his or her official channels.

-Pro-tip: influencer marketing forms part of the new wave of social media marketing that is transforming this space.
+Pro-tip: influencer marketing forms part of the new wave of the social media marketing that is transforming this space.
 Working with influencers is a proven way to boost your customer campaigns and visibility, not only by bringing more authority and validation to your brand but also by expanding your social outreach to a wider market through these influencer collaborations.

 5. Trust Factor

 The odds of trusting a friend, idol, or family are way higher than trusting some faceless brand name.
-This is one of the reasons businesses try to grab popular people as their ambassador and promoters.
+This is one of the reasons businesses try to grab popular people as their ambassadors and promoters.
 However, the idol-based or celeb-based marketing (endorsements) has a limited purchase effect as compared to the actual customers.

-In fact, the studies have shown that 83% of people agree that they trust the recommendations of friends and family.
+In fact, studies have shown that 83% of people agree that they trust the recommendations of friends and family.

 6. Advocates are Genuine and Leave Positive Feedback